 - Expensive for what you get (aka non-organic premium ingredients.)

 Note: This is a sister company of Hello Fresh.
-It’s about the same quality and variety as Hello Fresh, but usually cheaper.
+It’s about the same quality and variety as Hello Fresh, but usually cheaper but less food.

 - One of the cheaper box options out there.

 - Decent amount of healthy options.

 - Some meals are kind of bland and overly simple.

 - They throw all the ingredients into the box rather than organizing it by meal.

 - Lots of the meal options include rice and pasta.
 Nothing wrong with that but personally, I don’t want to pay more for something that’s usually really cheap.
 (Aka rice or pasta.)

 Other Things to Note About Food Subscription Boxes